T1mLen6/16-824-hw1/detection/README.md

-Please follow the instructions for this part of the assignment in THIS order!
+Please follow the instructions for this part of the assignment in THIS order!!

 0. Read the FCOS paper (Fully Convolutional One-stage Object Detection), and skim through the starter code.
 You will be implementing functions in `detection_utils.py`